How to Start a Business in Connecticut Checklist:

 Report newly hired employees to the state.

-All employers are required to report new hires to the Connecticut Department of Labor's New Hire Reporting Center within 20 days of hiring them.
+All employers are required to report new hires to the Connecticut Department of Labor within 20 days of hiring them.
 This does not apply to independent contractors.
-Currently, the Connecticut New Hire Reporting Center does not accept online reports.
-Employers should instead use fax or mail.
+Employers can report new hires using the Department of Labor's online new hire reporting system.

 Mail or fax the form to the New Hire Reporting Center.
 The address information is available on the form.